Bacon8tor/FalconBMSArduinoConnector-Arduino/README.md

 # FalconBMSArduinoConnector (Arduino Library)

 **FalconBMSArduinoConnector** is an Arduino library that allows you to connect your microcontroller to a PC running Falcon BMS via a serial interface.
-It provides easy access to cockpit data such as LightBits, LightBits2, LightBits3, and DED lines.
+It provides easy access to cockpit data such as LightBits, LightBits2, LightBits3, DED lines and other Flight Data.

 This library is part of a larger ecosystem allowing home cockpit builders and simulation enthusiasts to bring Falcon BMS data into real-world hardware like LEDs, displays, or gauges.